WestDRI/autumnschool22/content/bash/bash-03-creating-moving-copying.md

 {{< question num="`safer mv and cp`" >}}
 Write simple aliases for safer `mv`, `cp` so that these do not automatically overwrite the target.
 Hint: use their manual pages.
-Where would you store these aliases? (no need to type any answer)
+Where would you store these aliases?
 {{< /question >}}

 {{< question num="`safer rm`" >}}
-Write simple alias for safer `rm`. (no need to type any answer)
+Write simple alias for safer `rm`.
 {{< /question >}}

 {{< question num=9 >}}